Mouser-Electronics/Pocket-Arcade/README.md

 Retro Arcade using the Pocket Beagle

-PB-simplegaming.dts is the device tree overlay.
-This file is already available for the most recent distribution of IoT Stretch.
-Located in /lib/firmware.
-Please note this overlay is written for the 1.8" display
+PB-beaglearcade.dts is the device tree overlay.
+This file sets the display type and GPIO's necessary for the 2.8" TFT LCD and Gamepad.
+You will need to compile the overlay to a .dtbo and place the file in the /lib/firmware folder

 StartUSBNetwork.sh is a simple script that will setup your PocketBeagle to connect to the internet over a shared network connection using the micro USB.